Health Benefits of White Tea, Uses And Its Side Effects

 Presence of free radicals in the body is what leads to damage of different body organs.
 White tea contains polyphenols which help in neutralizing these free radicals, making them less destructive to the body.
 White tea extracts with its antioxidant properties also help in cell neuroprotection.

 High phenol content strengthens elastin and collagen and EGCG enhances hair growth.
 It scales down premature aging by repairing and maintaining the cells.
 It shields the body from the damaging UV rays and thus promotes healthy and youthful skin.

-This tea is a potential anticancer, chemopreventive agent and its extract may prompt apoptosis or cell death and may help in preventing new cell growth in lung cancer.
-It has antimutagenic.
-White tea is packed with antioxidants and flavonoids, which are known to balk the prolifertion of cancer cells.
+White tea has antimutagenic properties, it is packed with antioxidants and flavonoids, which are known to balk the prolifertion of cancer cells.
 It has already given a success rate of up to 50% in combating stomach, colon and prostate cancer.

 The anti-diabetic properties of white tea helps to avert Type 2 diabetes.
 Intake of white tea may alliviate diabetic people from symptoms such as excessive thirst (polydipsia), decreased plasma glucose levels and increased insulin secretion.